Fedihosting-Foundation-Forks/fep/fep/888d/fep-888d.md

 Refer to [LD-TERM-DFN] for additional guidance on defining terms within JSON-LD.

-#### Defining terms within an FEP document
+#### Example using fragment identifiers

 (This section is non-normative.)

-Depending on convenience or preference, the context document might instead look like this, if the terms are defined within the FEP document itself rather than alongside it as assets:
+Depending on convenience or preference, the context document might instead look like this:

 ```json
 {